 Are you wondering whether you have changed the default password to your Wi-Fi network?
 Or do you just want to know what the password is?
 Finding your Wi-Fi password is a pretty simple task.
-Maybe you even misplaced your home network’s password and you want to connect a new device or you’re visiting a friend and you want to connect to their Wi-Fi (a second time), but you’ve forgotten the password and don’t want to ask.
+Maybe you even misplaced your home network’s password, and you want to connect a new device, or you’re visiting a friend, and you want to connect to their Wi-Fi (a second time), but you’ve forgotten the password and don’t want to ask.
 You can easily look up any Wi-Fi password you need from a Mac or Windows PC.
 Here’s how to find your password.

 You can easily find your Wi-Fi password by checking the router if it is still using the default name and password.
 If you’re using a modern Wi-Fi router, it comes with a default password consisting of random characters.
 Many people do not change this default password, because they feel it is a bit secure leaving it as random characters.
-If you haven’t changed yours, you can locate the password on a sticker at the back of your router.
+If you haven’t changed yours, you can locate the password on a sticker on the back of your router.
 This sticker contains both the network name and the password.
 So, you can use that to connect ab new device to the router.

-However, not all devices come with routers.
+However, not all devices come with wifi routers.
 If the sticker on your router doesn’t display the password, check the documentation that came with the router.
 If you don’t also have the manual and guide, you may be able to get the right password by guessing the common username and password combinations such as ‘admin’.
 You can also check RouterPasswords.com to find common admin and password names.
 If you successfully log in, make sure you store your password in a password manager, so you don’t forget it.

 If you can access the web interface of your router, you will also be able to find your Wi-Fi password there.
 You can only do this if your router is still using its default username and password.
 Login to the web portal using your credentials.
 Check for the Wi-Fi section.
 When you find it, you’ll see the Wi-Fi password displayed on the screen.